SSJ-05/Trickster-set/README.md

 The union says: "Every NPC contains storage capable of holding one of these."
 The variant says: "Every NPC contains exactly one of these alternatives, and the active alternative is tracked."

+** A raw union is cheap storage, but once the members are non trivial types, we becomes responsible for object lifetime.
+** lifetime/abstraction cost:
+			  	union : programmer managed
+					variant : library managed

 # Platform config